Alterdesk/hubot-example/README.md

 ```

 ### Start
-Sending "start" to the bot will trigger a short questionnaire.
+Sending "start" to the bot will trigger a short questionnaire
 ```c
 User >> Bot: "start"
 User << Bot: "What is the answer for question one?"